panzerdp/dmitripavlutin.com/content/posts/098-everything-about-null/index.md

 `null` is a special value in JavaScript that represents a missing object.

-The strict equality operator can be used to check whether a variable is null: `variable === null`.
+The strict equality operator determines whether a variable is null: `variable === null`.

 `typoef` operator is useful to determine the type of a variable (number, string, boolean).
 However, `typeof` is misleading in case of `null`: `typoeof null` evaluates to `'object'`.

-`null` and `undefined` as somehow equal, still, `null` represents a missing object, while `undefined` unitialized state.
+`null` and `undefined` as somehow equivalent, still, `null` represents a missing object, while `undefined` unitialized state.

 I advise to avoid if possible returning `null` or setting variables to `null`.
-That would lead to a spread of null values and verifications for `null`.
-Instead, try to use approaches like using object with default props, or even throw errors.
+This practices leads to spread of null values and verifications for `null`.
+Instead, try to use objects with default properties, or even throw errors.

-Either way, `null` is an important value in JavaScript.
-Hopefully, this post has helped you understand it.
+Either way, `null` is an important concept in JavaScript.

 *What condition do you use to check for `null` value?*